advancedfx/afx-cefhud-interop/README.md

 - Based on CEF 07/27/2019 - 75.1.14+gc81164e+chromium-75.0.3770.100 / Chromium 75.0.3770.100
 - Pre-releases available here: https://github.com/advancedfx/afx-cefhud-interop/releases

+### Known problems

+- You should disable logging or only log errors in order to avoid deadlocking the rendering.

 ### Build instructions

 - Obtain Visual Studio 2019 (e.g. Community edition) and make sure at least the "Desktop Development with C++ component" is installed.